Shapinsay

 Shapinsay (/ˈʃæpɪnziː/, Shapinsee) is one of the Orkney Islands off the north coast of mainland Scotland.
-There is one village on the island, Balfour, from which roll-on/roll-off car ferries sail to Kirkwall on the Orkney Mainland.
+With an area of 29.5 km2, it is the eighth largest island in the Orkney archipelago.
+It is low-lying and, with a bedrock formed from Old Red Sandstone overlain by boulder clay, fertile, causing most of the area to be used for farming.
+Shapinsay has two nature reserves and is notable for its bird life.
 Balfour Castle, built in the Scottish Baronial style, is one of the island's most prominent features, a reminder of the Balfour family's domination of Shapinsay during the 18th and 19th centuries; the Balfours transformed life on the island by introducing new agricultural techniques.
 Other landmarks include a standing stone, an Iron Age broch, a souterrain and a salt-water shower.